-Teacher, students behind push to make Neon Nevada’s official element
+Teacher, students behind push to make neon Nevada’s official element

 For nearly a century, the noble gas has helped light up some of the most iconic signs across Nevada — like the world-famous “Welcome to Fabulous Las Vegas” sign on the Strip and the Reno Arch — and became a staple of the hotels, motels and casinos from Elko to Laughlin.
 There’s even an entire museum in downtown Las Vegas dedicated to Nevada’s iconic signage in the aptly named Neon Museum.

-Now, a freshman lawmaker — and a group of schoolkids from Carson City — hope to enshrine the noble gas into Nevada lore by making it an official state symbol.
+Now, a freshman lawmaker and a group of schoolchildren from Carson City hope to enshrine the gas in Nevada lore by making it an official state symbol.

 But the reasoning for the bill goes beyond the bright lights and big cities.
 It represents a key component of Nevada’s culture and history, said the bill’s sponsor, Assemblywoman Sarah Peters.